peterkuma/masters-thesis/chapters/04_approximate-solutions-of-rte.md

 where $\mathbf{S} = (S_1,...,S_N)$ and $\mathbf{\nu} = (\nu_1,...,\nu_N)$
 are vectors of line strengths and line positions.
-This integration can be performed analytically [see e.g. @zdunkowski2007], leading to the _Malkmus formula_ for optical depth:
+This integration can be performed analytically [see e.g. @zdunkowski2007], leading to the *Malkmus formula* for narrow-band optical thickness:

 $$
 \tau_M = \frac{\pi\alpha}{2\delta}\left(\sqrt{1+\frac{4\bar{S}u}{\pi\alpha}} - 1\right)